 We’ll cut straight to the chase – neither Neuriva’s or Prevagen’s ingredients look too convincing.

-Neuriva’s formula only has one ingredient that has been shown to affect brain health, whereas Prevagen only haves vitamin D that may support your mood.
+Neuriva’s formula only has one ingredient that has been shown to affect brain health, whereas Prevagen only has vitamin D, which helps to support your mood.
 The rest of their formulas are completely ineffective.

 One positive note about Prevagen and Neuriva, however, is that they’re free of proprietary blends.
 This means you can see the dose of each ingredient on the label.

-Here’s a closer look at both product’s ingredients:
+Here’s a closer look at the formulas of both products: